nullpomino/nullpomino/readme_en.txt

 [Starting a server]
 	You can run a server by simply double-clicking "netserver.bat" if you are using Windows.
 	But the port number is fixed to 9200, which is a default one.
-	If you want to change the port number, or if you are using Linux or MacOS, you will need to manually use the following command:
+	If you want to change the port number you can use the following command:
 	For Windows:
-java -cp NullpoMino.jar;lib\log4j-1.2.15.jar mu.nu.nullpo.game.net.NetServer [PORT NUMBER]
+netserver.bat [PORT NUMBER]
 	For Linux/MacOS:
-java -cp NullpoMino.jar:lib/log4j-1.2.15.jar mu.nu.nullpo.game.net.NetServer [PORT NUMBER]
+./netserver [PORT NUMBER]

 9. FAQ
 Q: My Joystick/Gamepads doesn't work correctly in Slick version.